Frank Worthington: Personal life

 Worthington lived a playboy lifestyle.
 In 1972 he undertook a medical at Liverpool ahead of a proposed transfer to the club.
-On hearing that Worthington had high blood pressure, manager Bill Shankly sent him to Majorca for a week for health reasons.
+On hearing that Worthington had high blood pressure, manager Bill Shankly sent him to Mallorca for a week for health reasons.
 After encounters with five separate women, including a former Miss Great Britain, during the break, he returned showing higher blood pressure and the transfer fell through.

 He was known for his charisma, flamboyance and his hair, clothes and fast cars.
 He once had four court appearances for driving in one year including one for doing a u-turn on the motorway in his red Ford Mustang.

 He was a big fan of Elvis Presley and while playing for Sunderland would often turn up at their training ground dressed as Presley.

 Worthington was married twice: firstly in 1973 to Brigitta K. Egermalm, and secondly in 1986 to Carol, the daughter of Noel Dwyer, the Irish international goalkeeper.

 In May 2016, his daughter said that Worthington had Alzheimer's disease for several years.
 Worthington denied her claims shortly afterwards.

 He died on 22 March 2021 following a lengthy illness at the age of 72 in Huddersfield.